BEST Banff Jasper Itinerary for 5 to 7 days: Canadian Rockies Road Trip 2023

 The panoramic views from the mountaintop are magical and therapeutic.
 You can gaze at several mountain ranges and see the entire mountain town of Jasper, the Valley of the Five Lakes, Beauvert Lake, Fairmont Jasper Park Lodge, and many more turquoise-blue lakes and rivers.

 After these incredible views, we called it a day and returned to our hotel.

 Miette Hot Springs

-Alternate Itinerary tip for Day 2: Instead of Jasper Skytram you can also visit the Miette Hot Springs after Maligne lake and visit Jasper Skytram on Day 3 morning.
+Alternate Itinerary tip for Day 2: Instead of Jasper Skytram, you can also visit the Miette Hot Springs after Maligne Lake and visit Jasper Skytram on Day 3 morning.

-They have showers and changing rooms here and you can rent towels.
-If you have time after the hot springs, you can take a short stroll to the source of the hot springs where the water is at the original hotter temperature.
+They have showers and changing rooms here, and you can rent towels.
+If you have time after the hot springs, you can take a short stroll to the source of the hot springs, where the water is at the original hotter temperature.